-While a single piece of dog poop won’t kill your grass, the accumulated nitrogen from concentrated amounts of dog poop in one place certainly will.
-When a lawn dies due to nitrogen buildup from lots of dog poop or urine, it’s commonly called “urine burn.”
+While a single piece of dog poop won’t kill your grass, the high concentration of nitrogen from large amounts of dog poop in one place certainly will.
+When a lawn dies due to nitrogen buildup from lots of dog poop or urine you will see brown spots or yellow spots.
+This is commonly called “urine burn.”
 Applying too much fertilizer to your lawn or plants in your garden has the same burning effect, which intensifies when the weather is dry and plants are already stressed.
 Once your grass has burned, it will need to be reseeded or have sod replaced as well as having the soil replaced in that area.

 To prevent dog poop from killing your grass, there are a few strategies you can use.
 Picking up pet waste right after it occurs instead of leaving it on your lawn to break down and kill grass also helps.
 Don’t add fertilizer to your lawn in areas that are already getting lots of nitrogen from pet waste.
 You can choose a type of grass for your lawn that’s resistant to damage from dog poop.
 You can also reduce the damage to your grass by limiting the area where the pet poops to one spot.
-Dilute the nitrogen in pet waste with water both by spraying areas where your dog has pooped (or the entire lawn) with water or by mixing your dog’s dry food with water before the dog eats.
-Picking pet waste up immediately and watering the lawn right after your dog has pooped can prevent urine burn, instead allowing the nitrogen to have a fertilizing effect.
+The best method for diluting the nitrogen in your dog’s poop is to use water to either spray the areas where your dog has pooped (or the entire lawn) or add to your your dog’s dry food before he eats.
+Picking pet waste up immediately and watering the lawn right after your dog has pooped can prevent urine burn, instead allowing the nitrogen to serve as a good fertilizer.

 Does vinegar dissolve dog poop?

 Although vinegar does not dissolve dog poop completely, it can be used to help clean up dog poop.
-Vinegar is antiseptic, antibacterial, antimicrobial, and kills mold as well as reducing stains and odors associated with pet waste.
+Vinegar is antiseptic, antibacterial, antimicrobial, and kills mold.
+It can also be used as a stain remover and works to eliminate the dog poop smell.
 Always perform a spot test to make sure the mild acidity inherent in vinegar won’t damage the surface you are about to clean.
 You can make a mixture that is half water and half white vinegar to treat an area with after cleaning up the dog poop to make sure the pH is neutralized and the poop does not leave a stain.
 Particularly persistent stains can be treated with a stronger mixture of 16 ounces of water, three ounces of white vinegar, and two or three drops of dish soap poured directly onto the stained area.
 Let this mixture soak into the carpet, then cover with a folded towel and blot to clean.